thomaswmellor-eng/open_deep_research/README.md

 # Open Deep Research

 Open Deep Research is an experimental, fully open-source research assistant that automates deep research and produces comprehensive reports on any topic.
-It features two implementations - a [workflow](https://langchain-ai.github.io/langgraph/tutorials/workflows/) and a multi-agent architecture - each with distinct advantages.
+It features three implementations - a [workflow](https://langchain-ai.github.io/langgraph/tutorials/workflows/) a multi-agent architecture, and a v2 deep research agent which is a mix of both..
 You can customize the entire research and writing process with specific models, prompts, report structure, and search tools.

 #### Workflow

 ![open-deep-research-overview](https://github.com/user-attachments/assets/a171660d-b735-4587-ab2f-cd771f773756)

 #### Multi-agent

 ![multi-agent-researcher](https://github.com/user-attachments/assets/3c734c3c-57aa-4bc0-85dd-74e2ec2c0880)

+#### Deep Researcher V2

 ### 🚀 Quickstart